 On this thrilling Glacier Park rafting experience, everyone gets a “window seat” and has the option to become part of the paddling crew!

 Trip Duration: Approximately 2 – 2.5 hours

+We meet at 9:45am at Glacier Guides and Montana Raft to get fitted for lifejackets and river gear.
 Enjoy an approximately 2 hour whitewater rafting tour on the Middle Fork of the Flathead River.
 We take small groups down this Wild and Scenic river that forms Glacier’s southwestern border.
 Anyone who wants a “window seat” can have one.
 And if you want to help maneuver the raft through the rapids by paddling — following the simple commands of the guide — you can!
 The trip winds through John Stevens Canyon where the rapids are rated class II and III, making for a fun and splashy whitewater rafting adventure.
-Wetsuits, booties and splash gear will be provided.
+Wetsuits, helmets, booties and splash gear will be provided.